craigrachow/CISM/governance.md

 - Business owners own information and risk.
 - Segregation of duties prevents conflicts.

+**Important Terms**
+Executive management: accountability.
+Ensure business alignment with business goals.
+CEO: Highest ranking executive in the company.
+Responsibilities include major corporate decisions, managing the overall operations and resources of the company, main point of communication between the board of directors and corporate operations.
+COO: Senior executive who oversees the daily administrative and operational functions of a business.
+Typically reports to the CEO and is considered 2nd in command.
+CRO: Responsible for enterprise risk management.
+Typically focused on non-IT risks.
+CIO: Executive responsble for the management, implementation and usability of information and computer technologies.
+CISO: strategy and reporting often works under the CEO.
+Responsible for the C-I-A triad.
+Ensuring security alignment meets business goals.
+Risk owners: People formally accountable for managing risks within their sphere.
+Control owners: Those responsible for deploying and manintaing controls.
+Information Security Manager: Offers leadership in determining the methodology for the identification, evaluation and minimisation of risk to information resources including IT systems.
+Work closely with senior management to ensure risk is assessed regularly.
+Data Owner: Operations focused, makes decisions on how data is accessed, edited, and used.
+Determines classification and is accountable for risks associated with data.
+Functional or business unit leader that determine appropriate trade offs for security.
+Data Custodian: Responsible for day-to-day maintenance and configuration of data security controls.
+May be called security practitioners.
+Business owners: risk ownership
+Avoid conflicts of interest

 **Memory hook:**
 > *IT manages controls, business owns risk.*